adulau/threats-risk-index/README.md

 **Work in progress**

 Threats Risk Index (TRI) is a different way to calculate risks in information security.
-As we have seen that a lot of risks model based on generic cases, we wanted to create a risk evaluation which is based on current existing threats.
-The model of calculation is based on a simple way to sum the measures not implemented.
+As we have seen that a lot of risks model based on generic cases, we wanted to create a risk evaluation which is based on current existing threats (e.g. real threats reported to CERT or handled by CSIRTs).
+The model of calculation is based on a simple way to sum the *measures not implemented* per threat.

 ~~~~
 Threats Risk Index = (Threat probability) * (1+SUM(recommendations not implemented))